smithfarm/obs_scm_demo/README.md

 OBS, while maintaining both the spec file and the changes file in git, in the simplest possible way.

+## I don't see any code here!
+How will this do all that stuff without code?

+The "code" is this file, README.md, and the idea is that the reader will go through it and thereby get hands-on experience with `obs_scm`.
+So, this is not an application or software project in the traditional sense.
+There is no program here that will "do" something for you.
+You have to do the work yourself, but this README.md will tell you "how to" do it.

 OK?
 OK.
 Let's get started.

 ## Review the documentation